mcintyre321/Harden/README.markdown

 Now we harden it:

     var user = Hardener.Harden(user);

-Now calling user.Ban, or setting or getting user.Email will throw a HardenException if the Allow method returns false.
+    user.Ban; //You better be an admin, or you just got yourself a HardenException

 The Why
 -------